Mechanistic Systems modelling of plant environmental adaptation and CAM photosynthesis engineering

 3. Balances in the compartments of leaf cells

-The model uses net CO2 fixation per root area over multiple days as a proxy for fitness.
+The model will use net CO2 fixation per root area over multiple days as a proxy for fitness.
 For a given climate and soil, the model will estimate fitness based on anatomical parameters and on systems-level protein concentrations and enzyme regulation.

 These estimates will allow us to rationalize the evolution and/or predominance of different types of plants in specific habitats.